arnoo/git-deliver/README.md

     $FAILED_HOOK : name of the hook that failed, triggering the rollback.
 Empty if the rollback was caused by human intervention (CTRL+C ...
 TODO)
     $FAILED_HOOK_EXIT_STATUS : exit status of the hook that failed, triggering the rollback

-Stage scripts can use the `run_remote` bash function to run commands on the remote through SSH (as the SSH user setup for the remote in Git). `run_remote` also works for "local" remotes, the command will be run as the user running git-deliver.
+Stage scripts can use the `run_remote` bash function to run commands on the remote through SSH (as the SSH user setup for the remote in Git). `run_remote` also works for "local" remotes, the command will then be run as the user running git-deliver.

+Scripts with a name ending in .remote.sh will be executed entirely on the remote.

 Status, Roadmap